-Geology.com has never been and is not a source of free images.
-We do not license or grant permission for use of the photographs or other images that appear on our website.
-Nearly all of these images are strictly governed by copyright protection, licensing agreements or other contractual matters that we believe compel our strict adherence.
+Geology.com is not a source of free images.
+We are unable to license or grant permission for use of the photographs or other images that appear on our website.
+Nearly all of these images are strictly governed by copyright protection, non-transferable license agreements or other contractual matters that compel our strict adherence.
 Therefore, we are unable to grant permissions for use of these images in any capacity beyond Geology.com nor can we serve as a clearinghouse for the images of others.

-When we have used a photograph or art graphic owned by a company, organization, or individual, at larger than thumbnail size (180 pixels wide), we have attributed that image to the owner or the licensor of that image in the caption below the image.
-We are unable to grant permission for use of these images because we have paid the owners for a license or entered into another agreement for their use.
+When we display a photograph or art graphic owned by a company, organization, or individual, at larger than thumbnail size (180 pixels wide), we attribute that image to the owner or the licensor in the caption below the image.
+We are unable to grant permission for use of these images because we have paid the owners for a non-transferable license or entered into another agreement for their use.
 Please contact the owner directly; we cannot provide information about them.